What does “inaka” mean in Japanese?

 - 舎 : a kanji character used to mean ‘hut’ or ‘house’.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the words they form.
 Actually, here, we could get the better understanding of “inaka” through the detailed kanji check above.

 Example #1: how to say “countryside” in Japanese